-Comfort food go to buttermilk fried chicken to cope with Hurricane Harvey blues
+Comfort food go to buttermilk fried chicken wings to cope with Hurricane Harvey blues

 I love them all as well as the newer more upscale Eater identified spots like Ellen’s and Chicken Scratch, but I’m partial to Henderson’s Fried Chicken Shack partly out of convenience in addition to its great taste and texture.
-Henderson’s is near the beer store so back in the day you could get a 40 oz or quart of beer and a fried chicken basket.
+Henderson’s is near the beer store so back in the day you could get a 40 oz or quart of beer and a fried chicken wings basket.
 There were a few times where I tried getting the chicken to go, but the aroma made it extremely difficult to make the 15 minute drive home without diving in.
 Those rare nights you could count on a greasy steering wheel and crumbs on the floor.
 Henderson’s also had the advantage of being across the street for Booker’s Arandis which was a hole in the wall club that specialized in blues, swing-out dancing, and stiff drinks.
-A “rum and coke” netted you a tall glass of rum with just enough coke to change the color from clear to a tannish brown.
-After a night of dancing and drinking nothing was a better nightcap and gut feel than a 2 Piece White (breast and wing) from Henderson’s.
+After a night of dancing and drinking nothing was a better nightcap than a 2 Piece White (breast/wing) from Henderson’s.

-Rudy’s Fried Chicken has that seasoning though.
-KFC secret spices has nothing on Rudy’s.
+Rudy’s Fried Chicken has that seasoning though!
 Based on taste it’s a combination of garlic, paprika, salt, sugar, nutmeg, and possibly MSG, given how addictive it is.
-The only downside to Rudy’s is there is no such thing as a slow day/night; there will always be a line so be prepared to wait.
+The only downside to Rudy’s is there is no such thing as a slow night; there will always be a line so be prepared to wait.

-Hall’s is probably the most accessible as it has multiple locations throughout southern Dallas and the south suburbs.
-Once upon a time before the gentrification and new development where City Place and Uptown currently sit, Hall’s was a centerpiece to the neighborhood.
+Hall’s is probably the most accessible as it has multiple locations throughout Dallas and the south suburbs.
+Once upon a time before gentrification and new development Hall’s was a centerpiece to the neighborhood.
 It was located a block from the neighborhood football field, where we played our pee wee football games every Fall Saturday.
 I played in the early games and then hung around to watch all the later games.
-In between games I skipped the concessions and walked the few blocks to Hall’s flush with cash I had earned from scoring touchdowns and got a small chicken basket.
+In between games I skipped the concessions and walked the few blocks to Hall’s flush with cash I had earned from scoring touchdowns and got a small basket of fried chicken wings.

 Chipotle infused Buttermilk Fried Chicken Wings